-- Don't buy bottled water or pop.
+- Try to time your shopping when the store puts items on sale.
+This is often near the end of the day or after a holiday. - Don't buy bottled water or pop.
 Drink tap water instead.
 It is healthier, less expensive and wasteful.
 Add slices of lemon or lime for extra flavor. - Shop mostly along the outer walls of the grocery store where you find more foods that are less processed. - Skip prepared foods as they often cost more than preparing foods yourself.
-For example: - A block of cheese costs less than shredded cheese. - A homemade salad costs less than a salad bar salad. - Dry beans are less expensive than canned beans. - Look for a free grocery store tour led by a Registered Dietitian.
+For example: - A whole fish costs less than fish fillets. - A homemade hot and sour soup costs less than take-out soup. - Look for a free grocery store tour led by a Registered Dietitian.
 These tours teach about healthy eating, reading labels and shopping for best value.